| © tiffin |

 Melt the chocolate on a low setting in the microwave.

-Pour over the biscuit base and spread over to cover.
+Pour over the biscuit base and spread, with the back of a spoon, to cover.

 Chill in the fridge.